NanoCodeBug/gpd-pocket4-windows/README.md

 ## Drivers to find manufacturer sources of

-Ideally manufacturers or Windows update would provide all of these drivers, that are currently only avaialble on the GPD Pocket 4 page.
+Ideally manufacturers or Windows update would provide all of these drivers, that are currently only available on the GPD Pocket 4 page.

 <https://gpd.hk/gpdpocket4firmware>